John Joseph Merlin: Life

 A broadsheet obituary and later sources give his birthdate incorrectly as 17 September 1735.

 Merlin's parents had married in 1732.
 Merlin was the third of six children; his mother died when he was eight.
 Merlin's father remarried at least once, to Marie Therese Dechesalle in 1743, and had another child, Charles Merlin.
 The family moved several times.
 From ages 19 to 25, Merlin lived in Paris, where he was involved in the Paris Academy of Sciences.

-Merlin arrived in England on 24 May 1760, as a technical advisor to the new Spanish Ambassador to London, Juan Joaquín Anastasio Pignatelli de Aragón y Moncayo, conde de Fuentes (15th).
+Merlin arrived in England on 24 May 1760, as a technical advisor to the new Spanish Ambassador to London, Joaquín Atanasio Pignatelli de Aragón y Moncayo, conde de Fuentes (15th).

 As of 1763, Jérôme Lalande recorded that Merlin had helped to complete a large barrel organ which was built for the Princess of Wales.
+In 1764, he met the 8 year old Wolfgang Amadeus Mozart who tried out the new organ.